Who Was the First Woman to Summit Mont Blanc?

 In 1838, 44-year-old aristocrat Henriette d'Angeville (accompanied by six guides and six porters) reached the summit of Mont Blanc, opened a bottle of champagne and loosed a carrier pigeon to announce to the world she had ascended to the position of the world's first lady mountain climber.

 The fact that Marie Paradis, a young maidservant, had summited with a handful of friends a full 30 years earlier didn't trouble her in the least.
 Or did it?

 Henriette D'Angeville or "The Fiancé of Mont Blanc"

 A daughter of the aristocracy, Henriette d'Angeville was also the granddaughter of a gentleman who was guillotined under the French Revolution.
-Like him a staunch royalist, she wore her own head on her shoulders.
-That didn't keep it from filling with lofty ideas, not the least of which was to ascend Mont Blanc, only a short distance from her family's chateau in Geneva.
+Though she was also a staunch royalist, she kept her own head on her shoulders.
+That didn't keep it from filling with lofty ideas, though, not the least of which was to ascend Mont Blanc, only a short distance from her family's chateau in Geneva.